isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-bindings.md

 I was sure that there was a better way to do this, mostly because I would NEVER design my API like this if it was purely implemented in JavaScript.

 C++17 introduced `std::variant` which provides storage for different types, like a type-safe union.
 I would expect any modern excel library to use a `variant<double, bool, string>` to store the value of the cells.
-If this is the case, we can later visit whatever value we have there and convert it to `emscripten::val`.
+If this was the case, I could later visit whatever value it stores there and convert it to `emscripten::val`.

 ```cpp
 variant<string, double> var;